JSJ decomposition for handlebody-knots: Characteristic submanifolds

-\item No loop in $\charE$ contains a solid node. \item All edges are adjacent to the labeled node.
+\item No loop in $\charM$ contains a solid node. \item All edges in $\charM$ are adjacent to the genus two node.

-\item If the labeled node is solid, it corresponds to an I-bundle over a pair of pants or a Mobius band or Klein bottle with one open disk removed. \item If the labeled node is solid, then $\charE$ is not a bigon.
+\item If the genus two node in $\charM$ is solid, it corresponds to an I-bundle over a pair of pants or a Mobius band or Klein bottle with an open disk removed. \item If the genus two node in $\charM$ is solid, then $\charE$ cannot be a bigon.